Ancient Egyptian religion: Legacy

 Egyptian religion produced the temples and tombs which are ancient Egypt's most enduring monuments, but it also influenced other cultures.
 In pharaonic times many of its symbols, such as the sphinx and winged solar disk, were adopted by other cultures across the Mediterranean and Near East, as were some of its deities, such as Bes.
 Some of these connections are difficult to trace.
 The Greek concept of Elysium may have derived from the Egyptian vision of the afterlife.
 In late antiquity, the Christian conception of Hell was most likely influenced by some of the imagery of the Duat.
 Egyptian beliefs also influenced or gave rise to several esoteric belief systems developed by Greeks and Romans, who considered Egypt as a source of mystic wisdom.
 Hermeticism, for instance, derived from the tradition of secret magical knowledge associated with Thoth.

 Modern times

 Traces of ancient beliefs remained in Egyptian folk traditions into modern times, but its influence on modern societies greatly increased with the French Campaign in Egypt and Syria in 1798 and their seeing the monuments and images.
 As a result of it, Westerners began to study Egyptian beliefs firsthand, and Egyptian religious motifs were adopted into Western art.
 Egyptian religion has since had a significant influence in popular culture.
 Due to continued interest in Egyptian beliefs, in the late 20th century, several new religious groups going under the blanket term of Kemetism have formed based on different reconstructions of ancient Egyptian religion.
+Kemetism is a neopagan religion and revival of the ancient Egyptian religion and related expressions of religion in classical and late antiquity, emerging during the 1970s.
+Kemetics do not consider themselves direct descendants of the ancient Egyptian religion but consistently speak of its recreation or restoration.